Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

 \section{Optional Semimartingales of Class-$(\Sigma)$}

-In this part of the paper, we study the Az\'ema supermartingale of finite honest times in a general context and extend the notion of semimartingales of class-$(\Sigma)$, which was first introduced for continous positive submartingales in Yor \cite{Y2} and subsequently extended in Yor \cite{Y1}, Nikeghabali \cite{N1} and Cheridito et al. \cite{CNP}.
-More recently, processes of class-$(\Sigma)$ was also studied in the context of signed measures in Eyi-Obiang et al. \cite{EOM, EOMT}.
-Typical examples of semimartingales of class-$(\Sigma)$ in the literature includes continuous martingales, the absolute value of a continuous martingale, the draw-down process of a continuous martingale and the Az\'ema submartingale $1-Z$ associated with finite honest times which avoids stopping time.
-From these examples we make the observe that the behaviour of this class of processes is characterised by how it reflects off of the boundary point zero and is therefore closely related to the Skorokhod reflection conditions.
+In this part of the paper, we study the Az\'ema supermartingale of finite honest times in a general context and extend, in \cref{d3.2}, the notion of semimartingales of class-$(\Sigma)$ to {\it optional semimartingales of class-$(\Sigma)$} by allowing for jumps in the finite variational part of the semimartingale decomposition.
+The goal below is to recover some existing results in the literature for semimartingales of class-$(\Sigma)$ in the context of optional semimartingales of class-$(\Sigma)$, and to apply them to the construction of finite honest times.
+Although some results presented below might not be surprising, we believe that the techniques used are of interest as we no longer deal with c\`adl\`ag processes.